Charlie-rk/Charlie-rk/README.md

 # 💫 About Me

-Hi, I'm **Rustam Kumar** – a passionate 3rd year Computer Science student at IIT BBS.
+Hi, I'm **Rustam Kumar** – a 3rd year Computer Science student at IIT BBS.
-I love exploring innovative technologies, solving complex problems, and contributing to the open-source community.
-Always eager to learn and grow, I strive to transform ideas into real-world solutions.

 ---